bruno222/reactnative-twilio-taskrouter.js/README.md

-Fork of TaskRouter v2
+## TaskRouter v2 for ReactNative

+This is a fork of [TaskRouter v2](https://github.com/twilio/twilio-taskrouter.js)

-Changed a little bit to work with React Native.
+Changed as minimal as possible just to make it work with React Native.

-How to use it:
+## How to use it:

 ```
 npm install